Rate-Limiting-Nullifier/rln-docs/src/appendix.md

 # Appendix

-The following sections contain reference material you may find useful.
+The following sections contain reference material you may find useful:
+* Terminology
+* References